-Airline and passenger service, safety and security are of critical importance to the Group, with passengers central to the Group's activities.
+Airline and passenger service, safety and security are of critical importance to the Company, with passengers central to the Company's activities.
 Health, Safety and Wellbeing is at the heart of everything we do.
-Following successfully gaining top rating in the 5-star audits in 2022 at all three airports, were also all awarded the prestigious "Sword of Honour" from the British Safety Council in 2022, the first airport group ever to do so.
+The Company operates an award winning and highly accredited management system, which is subject to thorough internal and external audit arrangements.

-The Group aims to manage its business relationships as effectively and efficiently as possible.
+The Company aims to manage its business relationships as effectively and efficiently as possible.
 Regular engagement and communication occur with airlines to monitor, share plans, and ultimately ensure that the airport meets the airlines' required operating environment.
 For supplier contracts this is underpinned by robust and responsible procurement practices which consider the resilience and sustainability of suppliers before contracts are commenced with them, as well as frequently monitoring of their operational performance once they commence business with the airports.